Women Fed Soy Formula As Babies Suffer Worse Menstrual Cramps - D-brief

 This is the first study since 2001 to look at the long-term impacts of soy exposure during infancy and how it affects menses pain in adulthood.
 Kristen Upson, an epidemiologist with NIH, said it’s an important area of study because menstrual pain can impact almost every aspect of a woman’s life.

-“Menstrual pain is the most common menstrual complaint and can have a substantial impact on the quality of life, affecting school performance, work productivity, and relationships,” said Kristen Upson, an epidemiologist with NIH.
+“Menstrual pain is the most common menstrual complaint and can have a substantial impact on the quality of life, affecting school performance, work productivity, and relationships,” Upson said.

 To evaluate the link between soy and menses pain, researchers parsed the enrollment data for 1,553 African American women between the ages of 23 and 35 who participated in the Study of Environment, Lifestyle and Fibroids, which was designed to identify risk factors for uterine fibroid development.
 Participants were asked about early-life exposures — including whether they were fed soy formula as babies, as reported by their mothers.
 Around 200 women in the study said they had been exposed to soy early in life.